Supplier of White spirit

 • Appearance: Clear, colorless liquid

-• Odor: Characteristic, unpleasant kerosene-like smell (low odor versions available)
+• Odor: Characteristic, unpleasant kerosene-like smell (low-odor versions available)

 • Viscosity: Low viscosity